Kmer-File-Format/kff-tools/README.md

   kff-tools merge -i to_merge_1.kff to_merge_2.kff to_merge_3.kff -o merged.kff
 ```

-## kff-tools enlarge

-Each block in each section is split into one block per kmer.

-code status: TODO

 ## kff-tools outstr

 Read a file and print out the kmers and data as strings